RoySegall/Gizra/app/_posts/2014-11-17-behat-the-right-way.md

 If you don't have a test on your project, I would argue that your are doing it wrong.
 (See my [The Gizra Way](https://www.getpantheon.com/blog/drupal-development-gizra-way) presentation where I explain why).
 Even having a _single_ test would be much better than none.

 With that said, it's super easy to abuse Behat.
 We are developers and we are thinking similar to machines (not really, but you get my point).
-If I would like to test login to my site I could easily do
+If you would like to test login to your site you could easily do

 ```cucumber
 Given I visit "/user/login"